What to know, from size and energy-efficiency to extra features

 Sounds like a bathing suit, but there are practical as well as stylistic reasons.
 A one-piece toilet takes up less space, is faster to install, and easier to clean since there is no seam to trap grime.
 However, all other features being the same, a two-piece is cheaper, plus its tank can be removed if you need to replace it or repair a pipe, whereas damage to a one-piece can mean the entire toilet would have to be replaced.

 You can find wall models with the tank concealed in the wall which speeds maintenance since you don’t have to clean around the base.
-However, access for repair is more complicated since the tank is not exposed.
+However, be aware that a wall-hung toilet requires breaking into the wall to hide the flushing mechanism which is an added cost to the budget.
+Also, access for repair is more complicated since the tank is not exposed.